 EMC Documentum WebTop or web desktop is a Web-Based Documentum or client application.
-A WebTop consists of web services, web applications, client-server applications and many more.
-Web desktop is similar to the environment provided by the Mac OS, Microsoft or Linux/UNIX based systems.
+WebTop consists of web services, web applications, client-server applications, and many more.
+Web desktop is similar to the environment provided by the Mac OS, Microsoft, or Linux/UNIX based systems.

-However, in Web Desktop the web applications, files, configurations, and the operations, all the functionalities are performed over the network.
-This provides you the access of the functionalities of Documentum remotely i.e. you can access, edit, delete or view the files anytime and from anywhere.
+However, in Web Desktop the web applications, files, configurations, and operations, all the functionalities are performed over the network.
+This provides you access to the functionalities of Documentum remotely i.e. you can access, edit, delete, or view the files anytime and from anywhere.
 WebTop provides an improved interface with more flexibility.

-In any large or medium enterprise, the CMS systems have an excessive amount of workload such as publishing, reviewing or sharing a large amount of information.
-Web Desktops helps in eliminating this workload by providing numerous settings and specific roles to the group of users based on their work groups, memberships, and location within the enterprise.
-With the help of WebTop, you can exclude the unnecessary features and focus on more important and particular task resulting in increased productivity and faster processing speed.
+In any large or medium enterprise, the CMS systems have an excessive amount of workload such as publishing, reviewing, or sharing a large amount of information.
+Web Desktops helps in eliminating this workload by providing numerous settings and specific roles to the group of users based on their workgroups, memberships, and location within the enterprise.
+With the help of WebTop, you can exclude unnecessary features and focus on more important and particular tasks resulting in increased productivity and faster processing speed.